- Nusa Penida tour: 2 days in Bali paradise

 If you can’t reach a good price, walk away!

-While Uber and Garb are available in Bali, they are frown upon by the locals.
+While Uber and Garb are available in Bali, they are frowned upon by the locals.
 In fact, our taxi driver told us that he almost got beaten up trying to pick up a Russian couple at the airport through Uber.
 So yeah, it’s not something to take lightly.

 We didn’t try to get a taxi in Canggu, and in Ubud, we had the worst experience with the first driver demanding more payment and in cash, and the second accepting the pickup before he picks up other guests and basically being half an hour away for half an hour.